 Following the close of the comment period, and after a public hearing, if such hearing is held, the Director will issue a final permit decision and forward a copy of the final decision to the applicant and each person who has submitted written comments or requested notice.
-Within thirty (30) for a formal hearing to reconsider or contest the final decision.
+Within thirty (30) days following the notice of the final permit decision any interested person may submit a request for a formal hearing to reconsider or contest the final decision.
 Requests for formal hearings must satisfy the requirements of the RIPDES Regulations (RI Code of Regulations: 250-RICR-150-10-1.50).